benstaniford/comfy-prompt-db/README.md

 ## Creating New Content

 To create new categories or prompts, simply type a new category or prompt name in the text fields and click "💾 Save".
 The system will automatically create or update the entry in the database and select it for editing.
+Alternately, you can edit the raw json file.
+Most LLMs are excellent at adding whole sections of JSON to this file given a good prompt.

 ## License